Dengyuemed/dengyuemed.github.io/_posts/2026-04-10-global-innovative-drugs-2026.md

 ### NMPA Innovative Drug Approvals in Q1 2026

 China's National Medical Products Administration (NMPA) also demonstrated strong support for innovative drugs in Q1 2026, with a particular focus on domestic innovation.
-As of March 27, the NMPA approved 10 innovative drugs for market, 8 of which are original Chinese drugs, covering various therapeutic areas including oncology, autoimmune diseases, and rare diseases [5].
+As of March 27, the NMPA approved 10 innovative drugs for market, 8 of which are original Chinese drugs, covering various therapeutic areas including oncology, autoimmune diseases, and rare diseases.

 | Drug Name | Approval Date | Key Features/Indications |
 |---|---|---|